 (b) shall not assign the tenant’s interest under the agreement or sub-let the premises; or

-(c) may assign the tenant’s interest under the agreement or sub-let the premises only with the written consent of the owner.
+(c) may assign the tenant’s interest under the agreement or sub-let the premises only with the written consent of the lessor.

 (2) Where a residential tenancy agreement makes or is deemed to make the provision described in subsection (1)(c), it is a term of the agreement —

-(a) that the owner shall not unreasonably withhold such consent; and
+(a) that the lessor shall not unreasonably withhold such consent; and

-(b) that the owner shall not make any charge for giving such consent other than his reasonable expenses incidental thereto.
+(b) that the lessor shall not make any charge for giving such consent other than the lessor’s reasonable expenses incidental thereto.

 (3) Where a residential tenancy agreement does not make any of the provisions described in subsection (1), the agreement shall be deemed to contain the provision described in subsection (1)(c).